mozilla-services/docs/source/heka/index.rst

 - Application performance metrics
 - Server load, memory consumption, and other machine metrics
 - Database, Cache server, and other daemon metrics
-- Various statsd counters
+- Log-file parsing and shipping
-- Log-file transportion and statsd counter generation
+- Statsd-like time series data

 It is currently being used at Mozilla in the Marketplace and Sync infrastructures.